Oxford Comma (song): Song title and meaning

 The song's lyrics contain multiple references to rapper Lil Jon (claiming that "he always tells the truth").
 Lil Jon sent Vampire Weekend a case of crunk juice as thanks for the name check, and a friendship formed between Vampire Weekend and Lil Jon that would pan out into Lil Jon's cameo in the music video for "Giving Up the Gun".
-Also mentioned is the city of Dharamsala, the city in exile home of the 14th Dalai Lama ("the highest lama"), who is the current Dalai Lama.
+Also mentioned is the city of Dharamsala, the city in exile home of the 14th Dalai Lama ("the highest lama"), the current Dalai Lama.

 Music video

-The video, directed by comedian Richard Ayoade, premiered June 20, 2008, on FNMTV.
-The concept behind the video was for it to be filmed in one long take — similar to the band's video for previous single "A-Punk" — with unified visual and musical aspects.
+The video, directed by comedian Richard Ayoade, premiered June 20, 2008 on FNMTV.
+The concept behind the video was for it to be filmed in one long take—similar to the band's video for previous single "A-Punk"—with unified visual and musical aspects.
 The video drew heavily on impressions of the works of American filmmaker Wes Anderson.
 According to Koenig, "It's nice that now we're at a point where we have more resources and we can talk to the director."

 Critical reception

-Pitchfork Media writer Mark Richardson praised "Oxford Comma" as "damn catchy," while Andrew Grillo of Click Music described it as having a "woozy organ and a half arsed guitar solo that masterfully straddles the line between inept and charmingly unstudied."
+Pitchfork Media writer Mark Richardson praised "Oxford Comma" as "damn catchy", while Andrew Grillo of Click Music described it as having a "woozy organ and a half arsed guitar solo that masterfully straddles the line between inept and charmingly unstudied."
 He elaborated that the afro-beat influence was less evident and finished his review by saying that the song was an "extremely enjoyable ditty that goes some way to justifying the attention they've received over the past year."

 In 2010, musician Robert Forster described "Oxford Comma" as the "best song of the last five years".

-The song is seen as a provocative challenge to pretence, priorities, and punctuation.